bevyengine/rfcs/rfcs/one-shot-call-backs.md

 2. Callbacks, like other commands, operate sequentially.
 This is problematic for high performance applications.
 3. There are several equivalent ways to achieve the same outcome.
 This choice is mostly dictated by ergonomics and subtle (but typically irrelevant) perf considerations.
 4. Serialization of callback components is likely to be challenging.
-5. A looping UI-specific substage will reduce parallelism, and force opinions on end-user code.
-6. Looping stages expose weaknesses in the `State` dataflow model: a state's run criteria might have returned `No` by the time the UI is ready to switch.

 ## Rationale and alternatives